|Semester 2 Credit Value:||20|

 The format of resits will be determined by the Board of Examiners

-The 2000 word essay will provide an opportunity for students to explore one of the topics in greater depth.
-It will assess the student’s ability to place and synthesize the material gained from lectures and seminars in appropriate contexts and their ability to critically and succinctly evaluate the ideas, concepts and theories introduced in lectures and explored in seminars.
+The assessments will assess the student’s ability to place and synthesize the material gained from lectures and seminars in appropriate contexts and their ability to critically and succinctly evaluate the ideas, concepts and theories introduced in lectures and explored in seminars.
 In addition the essay will also assess the capacity and initiative of students to undertake independent study of published and electronic materials.

 RESIT INFO: 100% unseen written examination

 An alternative form of assessment will be set for exchange students from non-English speaking home institutions replacing the examination.
 The alternative form of assessment is set in accordance with the University Assessment tariff.

 Note: The Module Catalogue now reflects module information relating to academic year 15/16.
 Please contact your School Office if you require module information for a previous academic year.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.